Selecting the Right 3D Printing Material

 TPU 90A

-- Durability: TPU 90A is highly flexible and durable, ideal for applications requiring resilience and impact resistance.
+- Durability: TPU 90A offers excellent abrasion resistance and elasticity, ideal for parts requiring compression and impact absorption.

-- UV Resistance: It offers fair UV resistance but may degrade over time in prolonged sunlight exposure.
+- UV Resistance: TPU provides moderate UV resistance but may degrade with long-term outdoor exposure.

 ABS